rust-lang/rfcs/text/0000-msrv-resolver.md

 ## Fallback to users rustc version

-If no `package.rust-version` is specified, we can fallback to `rustc --version`.
+If no `package.rust-version` is specified, we can fallback to `rustc --version` for resolving dependencies.

 As the dependency resolution is just a preference, this shouldn't cause churn.